Obama To Meet Joint Chiefs Of Staff At Pentagon

 WERTHEIMER: What about Afghanistan?
 What about beefing up there?

 BOWMAN: Well, clearly, again we're going to see troop increases in Afghanistan.
 This is sort of just the beginning now.
 And they have about 32,000 troops there now.
 We're going to see a lot more troops over the coming year.
 And it's not just troops there.
 It's really the strategy - what strategy is correct for Afghanistan, what's the right path ahead.
 There are three separate reviews going on now, and they all seem to agree on one thing, that creating a stable democracy there is going to take many years.
 And perhaps the U.S. was too optimistic, even too unrealistic, about how quickly that could be done.
 And here's Defense Secretary Gates talking about this just last week.

-Secretary ROBERT GATES (Department of Defense): We need more concrete goals that can be achieved realistically within three to five years in terms of re-establishing control in certain areas, providing security for the population, going after al-Qaeda, preventing the re-establishment of terrorism, better performance in terms of delivery of services to the people, some very concrete things.
+ROBERT GATES: We need more concrete goals that can be achieved realistically within three to five years in terms of re-establishing control in certain areas, providing security for the population, going after al-Qaeda, preventing the re-establishment of terrorism, better performance in terms of delivery of services to the people, some very concrete things.

 BOWMAN: Yeah, those concrete things include dealing with corruption in the Afghan government, building up the army.
 And the delivery of services Gates talks about, the Taliban has created sort of shadow governments in many parts of the country providing those services and even their own court system.

 WERTHEIMER: So the troop increases for Afghanistan could be just the very beginning of a new deeper U.S. commitment.

 BOWMAN: Absolutely.
 Again, about 32,000 troops there now, American troops.
 We could see that more than double over the next year.

 WERTHEIMER: Thanks very much.